im-open/process-cypress-test-results/README.md

 The status check can be seen as a new item on the workflow run, a PR comment or on the PR Status Check section.
 If the test results contain failures, the status check will be marked as failed.
 Having the status check marked as failed will prevent PRs from being merged.
 If this status check behavior is not desired, the `ignore-test-failures` input can be set and the outcome will be marked as neutral if test failures are detected.
 The status badge that is shown in the comment or status check body will still indicate it was a failure though.

 ## Limitations
 GitHub does have a size limitation of 65535 characters for a Status Check body or a PR Comment.
-This action will fail if the test results exceed the GitHub limit.
+This action will fail if the test results exceed the GitHub [limit].
 To mitigate this size issue only failed tests are included in the output.

 If you have multiple workflows triggered by the same `pull_request` or `push` event, GitHub creates one checksuite for that commit.
 The checksuite gets assigned to one of the workflows randomly and all status checks for that commit are reported to that checksuite.
 That means if there are multiple workflows with the same trigger, your status checks may show on a different workflow run than the run that created them.